openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 Some REST APIs need to be exposed in addition to the Kubernetes-native APIs described below.
-* Download discovery ISO and rootfs: These files must be available for download via HTTP, either directly by users or by a BMC.
+* Download discovery ISO and rootfs: These files must be available for download via HTTPS, either directly by users or by a BMC.
 Because BMCs do not pass authentication headers, the Assisted Service must generate some URL or query parameter so that the ISO’s location isn’t easily guessable.
 * Agent APIs (near-term): Until a point where the agent creates and modifies